matrix-org/matrix-spec-proposals/proposals/2965-oidc-discovery.md

 The `mxid` scheme is a bit arbitrary here.
 The parameters in the URL should be percent-encoded, this was left unencoded for clarity.

-The benefits of this approach are that it is standard and decouples the authentication server from the Matrix server: different authentication servers could be used by accounts on the server.
+The benefits of this approach are that it is standard and decouples the authentication server from the Matrix server: different authentication servers could be used by different accounts on the server.

 The downsides of this approach are: